amargherio/mechanic/README.md

 # Mechanic

-> Itelligently managing your AKS nodes when platform maintenance is required.
+> Working under the hood to stop disruptions to your AKS nodes

 ## Description